dvianna/TripadvisorReviews2023/README.md

 The second experiment, file sentimentanalysis.ipynb, uses the language model bloomz-560m to rate reviews as positive, neutral, or negatives (sentiment analysis).

+[{'generated_text': 'Given the sentence delimited by triple backticks ```{go there . dont miss the chance. the food and service was great. just a bit expensive. ,my bill , alone was 100 $ ( no alcohol included)}``` Would you rate the previous review as positive, neutral or negative? positive'}]

 # Classification